Study Type: This is an observational study

 Local translation/back-translation program will include two teams.
 One team will develop the forward translation (English to selected native language) and a second team will independently conduct a back-translation (native language translation to English).
 Both teams operate under one or two Primary Investigators (also referred to as Translation Leads), but otherwise are independent for this phase of the program.

-The proposed list of these two teams and the raters who will participate in the validation phase will be submitted to the Chairs of the MDS Rating Scales Program, Dr. Glenn Stebbins and Dr. Pablo Martinez-Martin.
+The proposed list of these two teams and the raters who will participate in the validation phase will be submitted to the Chair of the MDS Clinical Outcome Assessments (COA) Program, Dr. Sheng Luo.
 This will be shared with members of the MDS Translation Steering Committee.
-Current members of the Translation Steering Committee include: Christopher Goetz, Glenn T. Stebbins, Pablo Martinez-Martin, Nancy R. LaPelle, and Sheng Luo.
+Current members of the Translation Steering Committee include: Sheng Luo, Monica M. Kurtis, and Michelle H. S. Tosin, Alvaro Sánchez Ferro, and Tiago Mestre.
 The Translation Steering Committee will grant approval to initiate the translation program.

 The PI for each language group will agree on behalf of the team to publication guidelines which are as follows: